adrgumula/HomeAssitantBluetoothSpeaker/README.md

-## The goal of this tutorial is to pair arbitrary bluetooth speaker with the standard output for Home Assistant (HASSO) to be able to hear notification & TTM
+## The goal of this tutorial is to pair arbitrary bluetooth speaker with the Home Assistant (HASSO) to be able to hear notifications & TTMs

 ### What was used during the installation:
 - Proxmox
 - Home Assitant (Supervisioned version) (I've being using currently Home Assistant 2023.6.3 -> Supervisor 2023.06.4 -> Operating System 10.3)
 - any bluetooth spearker without auto-inactivity auto-shutdown funciton.
-I've used **Xiaomi Mi Compact Bluetooth Speaker 2**
+I've used **Xiaomi Mi Compact Bluetooth Speaker 2 (XMYX02YM)**
 - ![Xiaomi Mi Compact Bluetooth Speaker 2](https://mi-home.pl/cdn/shop/products/2591_micompactbluetoothspeaker2-640px-hero_5b1911e4-9fdb-489b-b76e-d159d0e9ba1f.png)